 Explain the treatment and management options available for testicular appendage torsion.

-Summarize interprofessional team strategies for improving care coordination and communication to advance and improve outcomes in regards to testicular appendage torsion.
+Summarize interprofessional team strategies for improving care coordination and communication to improve outcomes in regards to testicular appendage torsion.

 Torsion of the testicular appendages is considered to be the most common cause of acute scrotal pain in prepubertal children and may even be the single most prevalent cause of pediatric orchalgia.
 It should, therefore, be included in the differential for any male presenting with an acute scrotum but especially in the pediatric age group.
 There are two testicular appendages that can twist and become symptomatic: the appendix testis and the appendix epididymis.